-- Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances. - Child Protection is an aspect of safeguarding, but is focused on how we respond to children who have been significantly harmed or are at risk of significant harm. - Staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
-This also includes governors. - Child refers to all young people who have not yet reached their 18 birthday or Children Looked After and SEND young people who have not yet reached their 25th birthday.
-On the whole, this will apply to pupils of our school; the policy will also extend to visiting children and students from other establishments - Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step parents, guardians and foster carers. - Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
+- Staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
+This also includes governors. - Child refers to all young people who have not yet reached their 18th birthday or Looked After Children and SEND young people who have not yet reached their 25th birthday.
+The policy will also extend to visiting children and students from other establishments - Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step-parents, guardians and foster carers. - Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
 Parents, carers and other people can harm children either by direct acts and / or failure to provide proper care.
-Explanations of these are given within the procedure document.
+Explanations of these are given within the document and appendices 1 and 2.